Le Truc Docs 2.5.0

 Learn how Le Truc components coordinate state.
-Pass reactive signals from parent to child with pass(), expose callable methods with defineMethod(), and share values across the component tree with context.
+Pass reactive signals from parent to child with pass().
+Manage dynamic lists with reconcile().
+Share values across the component tree with context.

 Component Coordination#

-Let's consider a product catalog where users can add items to a shopping cart.
-We have three independent components that work together:
+Consider a product catalog where users can add items to a shopping cart.
+Three independent components work together:

-SpinButtoncomponents in its subtree and calculates the total count of items in the shopping cart. - Passes that total to a
+• Calculates the total count of items in the shopping cart.

-badgeproperty is set. - Does not track any state – it simply renders whatever value is passed to it.
+• Does not track any state.
+It simply renders whatever value is passed to it.

 Parent Component: ModuleCatalog#

-The parent component (ModuleCatalog) knows about its children, meaning it can read state from and pass state to them.
-It uses all() to observe all FormSpinbutton quantities reactively, then pass() to drive the BasicButton's badge and disabled state:
+The parent component (ModuleCatalog) knows about its children.
+It can read state from and pass state to them.
+It uses all() to observe all FormSpinbutton quantities reactively.
+Then it uses pass() to drive the BasicButton's badge and disabled state:

 defineComponent('module-catalog', ({ all, first, pass }) => {